JanBohunovsky/UrfRidersBot/README.md

     }
 }
 ```
-To see more configuration options, check the files in `UrfRidersBot.Library\Configuration` or the included `appsettings.json` file.
+To see more configuration options, check the [configuration models](/UrfRidersBot.Library/Configuration) or the included [appsettings file](/UrfRidersBot.ConsoleUI/appsettings.json).

 ### EF Core Migrations